What kinds of birds can you find in South Carolina?

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 23 types of birds COMMON in South Carolina!
+Today, you will learn about 32 types of birds COMMON in South Carolina!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂